UnityGameStudio/Corruption-Game/README.md

 > We do not share any political opinion, this game is only a satiric game with educational, entertainment, and arts purposes.

+> This is a free game.
+But it would be nice to have your support on our channel: https://www.youtube.com/@UnityGameStudio

 # Installation

 Open the Github webpage to play the game: https://unitygamestudio.github.io/Corruption-Game/ .
 This game was made with Unity and exported for WebGL.